 Since our launch in October 2015, Altwork’s objective continues to be to redefine how your computer and workstation work with you, to support you in being more productive, comfortable, and healthy.

 Our launch and Pre-Order Campaign have been extraordinary, exciting, and gratifying—in both early adopter orders placed and major international press coverage.
 Now, after more than five years of engineering and over $3M of founder and angel investment, we are poised to begin delivering the very first Altwork Stations in September 2016—the world’s first workstation designed for high-intensity computer users.

 We invite you to experience the new way to work by purchasing your Altwork Station.
-Discover 540 color and finish options, a host of cool accessories, and a dynamic and revolutionary new way to spend time at your computer.
+Discover hundreds of color and finish options, a host of cool accessories, and a dynamic and revolutionary new way to spend time at your computer.
 Time to create, to grow, to inspire, and to contribute.

 Get updates by email.

 Che Voigt is a founder and President of Altwork.

 This startup is developing integrated furniture for digital professionals who use the computer as their primary creative tool.
 This company is founded on the idea that modern computers no longer need to be treated like typewriters and adding machines from a 100 years ago.